 The Hotel Paisano in Marfa

-Marfa is no stranger to unexplained phenomenon with its mysterious lights floating in the desert.
+Marfa is no stranger to the unexplained phenomena with its mysterious lights floating in the desert.
 Built in 1930 by architect Henry Troshe, The Hotel Paisano served as a home base for actors, like Elizabeth Taylor, James Dean and Rock Hudson, during the filming of the epic film, The Giant in the 1950s.

 Located at 207 Highland St. in Marfa.